mh-cbon/go-github-release/README.md

   git pull origin master
 ```

-- For every version to bump, ensure the go looks good, and works.
+- For every version to bump, its good to ensure the linters/tests/compile all passes.
-Its the right place to put your go test,

 ```sh
 PREVERSION=